 How Can a Dedicated Email Service Help?

-A dedicated email service won’t be the be-all and end-all solution to email deliverability, but it can definitely help make a lot of these things easier.
+A dedicated email service isn’t the be-all and end-all solution to WordPress email deliverability, but it can definitely help make a lot of these things easier.

 For example, Amazon SES automatically sets up SPF and DKIM for its own email servers so that if you don’t set them up yourself, your emails will still pass most spam checks.
 It does this by setting the “From” field to an alias of Amazon SES, so that SPF and DKIM both pass for amazonses.com:

 This results in a “Sent via amazonses.com” message in most email clients, but that’s better than failing and ending up in a spam folder.
 Of course, you can (and should) set up your own SPF and DKIM records.
-Our (now released) plugin, WP Offload SES will guide you swiftly and easily through this process, step-by-step.
+Our plugin, WP Offload SES, guides you swiftly and easily through this process, step-by-step.

-Sending email, while seemingly simple, has a lot going on behind the scenes and is not something to be taken lightly.
-While it is technically possible to run email through your own server and do all of these things yourself, it’s not something that any reasonable person would want to keep up with.
+Sending WordPress email may seem simple, but there’s a lot going on behind the scenes.
+While it is technically possible to run email through your own server and do all of these things yourself, it’s not something to be taken lightly.
 Using a transactional email service like Amazon SES will save you the time and hassle of worrying about every small detail, and will ultimately be more secure in the long run.

 Have you tried running your own mail server before?
-What made you give up and use a dedicated email service?
-Let us know in the comments.
+What challenges did you experience?
+If you gave up and went with an email provider, what was the final straw?
+Let me know in the comments.